 Non-degree-seeking status is designed for individuals with a bachelor's degree who wish to enroll in selected graduate-level courses without being admitted to a graduate degree/certificate program.
-For information about a non-degree seeking application, admission, and enrollment policies, please see Graduate College website.
+For information about a non-degree seeking application, admission, and enrollment policies, please see Graduate Non-Degree-Seeking Information and also the Graduate College website.